 In recent months, Edwards has expressed frustration that she had to report to other members of Scott’s executive team and complained that she was not “appreciated” for her hard work, multiple sources tell The Brew.

-After her brief tenure as Pugh’s chief of staff in 2017, Edwards was named president of BridgeEDU, an organization founded by Moore to help minority students transition from high school to college.
+After her brief tenure as Pugh’s chief of staff in 2017, Edwards was named president of BridgeEDU, an organization that Wes Moore founded to help minority students transition from high school to college.

 She has also served as executive vice president of the JS Plank and DM DiCarlo Family Foundation, established by developer Scott Plank, brother of Under Armour founder Kevin Plank.